raacz/utala/index_en.md

 > - your toki pona name
 > - your Discord name
 > - the title of your work
-> - whether your work is for the large document competition or little communication competition.
+> - whether your work is for the large document competition or little document competition.

 *What is the competition*

 > When submissions are all done, everyone will look at the entries and say what they think.
-We'll find out which aristic document and artistic communication the community thinks are the best!
+We'll find out which aristic documents the community thinks are the best!

 > So don't send your entry to a lot of people or talk about what's in your entry to a lot of people.
 When it's time to look, no one should know who wrote which entry.